 Where Can I Find Out More About My Park?

-National Capital Area (NCA) Resource Stewardship & Science (RESS) can support your work interpreting, preserving, and maintaining your park.
+National Capital Region (NCR) Resource Stewardship & Science (RESS) can support your work interpreting, preserving, and maintaining your park.
 Use the sources below to learn about research done for the parks in natural science, culture, and history, and where you can find it.

 Cultural Resource Records

-Museum Collections● Museum Resource Center- National Capital Area- History, Archeology, Natural Resources, and Archives collections.
+Museum Resource Center- National Capital Region- History, Archeology, Natural Resources, and Archives collections.

 Natural Resource Data

-● Invasive Plant Species information from the team that manages invasive plants in NCA.
+- Invasive Plant Species information from the team that manages invasive plants in NCR.

-In Region 1 - National Capital Area (NCA), cultural and natural resources staff form what’s called the Resource Stewardship and Science directorate (RESS).
+In the National Capital Region (NCR), cultural and natural resources staff form what’s called the Resource Stewardship and Science directorate (RESS).
 They support park resource managers, superintendents, and others in making well-informed decisions that impact natural and cultural resources.
 RESS staff also provide technical assistance, analysis, and evaluation of a wide range of resource management issues in biology, ecology, archeology, history, and preservation.

 Ultimately, the work of RESS staff supports the National Park Service mission, by helping parks to “conserve the scenery and the natural and historic objects and the wildlife” of parks, and in finding ways for the enjoyment of these resources that will leave them “unimpaired for the enjoyment of future generations.”

-Learn more about NCA’s RESS directorate and more about Region 1 - National Capital Area.
+Learn more about NCR’s RESS directorate and more about the National Capital Region.